Freechains/README/docs/chains.md

 A private chain uses the prefix `$` in its name:

 ```
-freechains chains join "$friends"
+freechains chains join "$friends" 8889BB68FB44065BBEC8D7441C53D50362737782445ADF0EB167A5DEF354D638
 ```

 In a private group chain, all users have infinite reputation and they are not even required to sign messages.
-Since peers communicate over the Internet, it is recommended to use end-to-end encryption for the messages:
+All messages are automatically encrypted on creation and decrypted on receipt using the shared key.

+The shared key can be [generated](cmds.md#crypto-create) from a secret
+passphrase:

 ```
-freechains chain "$friends" post inline "Crypted message to my friends" --crypt=<shared-key>
+$ freechains crypto create shared <my-very-strong-passphrase>
+8889BB68FB44065BBEC8D7441C53D50362737782445ADF0EB167A5DEF354D638
 ```

 The key has to be shared among the trusted friends by other means, such as